Expensify/App/README.md

 - If you export a component named `Text` the file/directory should be named `Text`
 - If you export a function named `guid` the file/directory should be named `guid`.
 - For files that are utilities that export several functions/classes use the UpperCamelCase version ie: `DateUtils`.
-- HOCs should be named in camelCase like withIon.
+- HOCs should be named in camelCase like withOnyx.
 - All React components should be PascalCase (a.k.a.
 UpperCamelCase 🐫).

 ## Platform-Specific File Extensions